 The best type of paper when working with markers is a bleed-proof marker pad.
 It helps to keep the edges of colored area sharp and gives neater look to the final work.
 Usually, you can buy a marker pad from the same brand that produces markers, or you can easily find it in an art shop.
 You can also use paper dedicated to comic artists.
 It also has very smooth surface and goes pretty well with markers.
 Finally, you can still draw on regular printing paper.
 It is more difficult to render certain textures on it, but this type of paper is much cheaper and easy to find (I use it quite often).

 Here are my personal favorites

 If you want to get the best result, you have to invest in good colored pencils.
 Especially if you draw with pencils only, you have to think about getting an artist quality set of colored pencils.
 They are a bit pricey, but they give amazing velvet texture and rich color.
 Moreover, you will use them for a long time.
-I give my preference to Caran D’Ache, Prismacolor and Faber-Castell sets.
+I give my preference to Caran D’Ache, Prismacolor, and Faber-Castell brands.
 Don’t even think about going to toys department and getting cheap pencils for kids.
 Those are just useless for art.

 Here is the set that I am currently using for my illustrations